Gaming Degree Program Highlights

 Learn MoreWhy Study Game Software Development?

-Game Developers create and produce games and simulations that run on computers, videogame consoles, over the Internet and on mobile devices.
-Working alone or within a team, Game Developers apply their creativity and skills to design games and simulations that entertain and educate.
-Once the framework is finalized, Game Developers add video, animations, programming, test and debug and finally release the final product.
+Game developers create and produce games and simulations that run on computers, video game consoles, over the internet and on mobile devices.
+Working alone or within a team, game developers apply their creativity and skills to design games and simulations that entertain and educate.
+Once the framework is finalized, game developers add video, animations, programming, test and debug and finally release the final product.

-Curriculum
+Game Development Curriculum

 View Full CurriculumSample Courses